The Whiter-Teeth Diet

 If you have a gummy smile, the fix could be a surgery called "crown lengthening."
 Under local anesthesia, a periodontist cuts away extra tissue to expose the full length of your front teeth.
 The surgery may take only an hour or less, and recovery depends on how much work was done.
 The cost: several hundred dollars a tooth.

 Braces for Beauty

 Braces aren't just for kids.
 They can straighten crooked teeth and close gaps for adults who have lived with a less-than-perfect smile their whole lives.
 They can also correct an overbite or underbite.
 That may save you from losing teeth later in life or needing surgery.
 Braces can be made with ceramic, tooth-colored brackets or even clear plastic.
 And, in some cases, they may need to be worn only 6 to 12 months.

 Choosing the Right Dentist

 Helping you keep a bright and healthy smile is an important part of what every dentist does.
 For some things, however, your dentist may recommend a specialist.
 An orthodontist straightens teeth.
 A prosthodontist restores teeth that are missing or that need special repairs.
 A periodontist specializes in taking care of gums.
 An endodontist specializes in root canals.
 Ask your dentist for a recommendation.

 The Emotional Upside of Smiling

 The benefits of smiling are enough to make you, well, smile.
-Seeing a smile can give people the same feel-good boost of eating 2,000 chocolate bars.
-Turn the corners of your mouth up into a grin when you’re stressed and you’ll feel calmer.
+Seeing a smile can give people the same feel-good boost as eating 2,000 chocolate bars.
+Turn the corners of your mouth up into a grin when you’re stressed, and you’ll feel calmer.
 Smiling lowers blood pressure and releases the body’s natural painkillers.
 When you smile, people like and trust you more.
 They also think you’re younger than you are.